Senzatela sizzling on cool night, Rox beat Diamondbacks 8-0

 The right-hander continues to flourish at Coors Field, improving his career mark to 22-10 at the notorious hitter’s park.

+“We had a good plan today,” Senzatela said.
+“We executed that plan.”

 Owings had two doubles, a triple and drove in two runs as he increased his average to .500.
-He appeared to hurt his leg on an awkward catch in right field in the fifth.
-He was replaced by Sam Hilliard to start the sixth.
+He also made a sliding catch in right field in the fifth before being replaced by Sam Hilliard to start the sixth.
+Rockies manager Bud Black said Owings was taken out as a precaution.

+“Overall, it was a clean game, well played by us,” Black said of the win.
+“We just kept on the attack both on the mound and at the plate.
+Good game for the Rockies.”

 It was a second straight rough outing for Madison Bumgarner (0-1), who allowed five runs and eight hits over five innings.
 He’s now surrendered 11 runs over nine innings.

+“He was OK in spurts,” Diamondbacks manager Torey Lovullo said.
+“We know that he’s working hard.
+He’s got a process.
+He’s got a plan and he’s prepared.
+This game can be unrewarding at times.”

-The news only got worse for the Diamondbacks as Ketel Marte left the game in the sixth after grabbing at his right hamstring while running to first base.
-He was helped off the field.
+The news only got worse for the Diamondbacks as Ketel Marte left the game in the sixth after grabbing at the back of his right hamstring while running to first base.
+Marte was helped off the field.
+Lovullo said Marte felt his leg cramping up and “was trying to put on the brakes and protect it as best he could.”

+Lovullo added: “We’re not exactly sure the extent of what is happening there right now.”

-Garrett Hampson had a big game for the Rockies with a career-best three stolen bases.
+Leadoff hitter Garrett Hampson had a big game for the Rockies with a career-best three stolen bases.
 He finished with two singles, two walks and three runs scored.

 TRAINER’S ROOM

 Diamondbacks: OF Kole Calhoun (right knee) played Tuesday at the team’s alternate training site and was scheduled to play again Wednesday.
-“We’re going to soften that landing for him a little bit and we’re going to be mindful of what he’s going through,” manager Torey Lovullo said.
+“We’re going to soften that landing for him a little bit and we’re going to be mindful of what he’s going through,” Lovullo said.

-Rockies: Manager Bud Black said OF Raimel Tapia being out of the starting lineup had nothing to do with his sore neck following a collision with the wall over the weekend.
+Rockies: Black said OF Raimel Tapia being out of the starting lineup had nothing to do with his sore neck following a collision with the wall over the weekend.
 Tapia entered the game in the eighth as a pinch-hitter.

 PREGAME MOVE

 Arizona reliever Chris Devenski was placed on the restricted list before the game.
+Lovullo said after the game it was for personal issues but couldn’t elaborate.

 To take his place on the roster, the Diamondbacks selected right-hander Anthony Swarzak from the alternate site.

 CARB LOADING